melkes/suggester/README.md

 ## For people interested in coding to decide which language they should learn first.
 ---
+### Here are the questions it will ask the user when completed
 1. Do you have a specific use in mind?
     - Yes __(not C##)__
     - No, I just want something versatile, or maybe good for game development __(C##)__